Followers

 To England's Green Pastures

-On 9 July 1796, Carleton sailed from Canada to Britain, never to return.
-He died suddenly on 10 November 1808 at Stubbings House at Burchett's Green near Maidenhead, England.
-Guy Carleton, Lord Dorchester, was buried in the parish church of St Swithun's, Nately Scures.
+On July 9, 1796, Carleton sailed from Canada to Britain, never to return.
+He died suddenly on November 10, 1808, at Stubbings House in Burchett's Green near Maidenhead, England.
+Guy Carleton, Lord Dorchester, was buried in the parish church of St. Swithun's, Nately Scures.

 Carleton in Winter